 Abandoned equipment and lost or misplaced articles.
 Any equipment or articles of the Exhibitor remaining past the expiration of the Conference period may be considered abandoned and may be disposed of at the owner’s expense.
 The Convention Center shall have the sole right to collect and have custody of any articles left on the premises by Exhibitor’s invitees and to provide for the disposition thereof.
 Neither the ODA nor the Convention Center shall assume any responsibility for losses suffered by the Exhibitor or its agents, servants, employees, or invitees due to the theft or disappearance of equipment, articles, or other personal property in and at the Convention Center.

 21. Security Guard service.
-The Conference will provide security agents to guard exhibits beginning at 5 pm, Wednesday, April 4, and continuing each night through 8 pm, Saturday, April 7.
-The Solutions Marketplace will be open to Exhibitors beginning at 8:30 am, Friday and 8 am, Saturday, allowing Exhibitors access to their booths.
+The Conference will provide security agents to guard exhibits beginning at 5 pm, Wednesday, April 1, and continuing each night through 10:30 pm, Friday, April 3.
+The Solutions Marketplace will be open to Exhibitors beginning at 7 am on Thursday and 6:30 am on Friday, allowing Exhibitors access to their booths.
 However, the Conference is an open-booth show and Exhibitors assume all responsibility for the safeguarding and loss of exhibits and merchandise.
 While Conference management will exercise reasonable care in safeguarding Exhibitor property, neither the ODA, the Convention Center, security coordinator, drayage contractor, nor any of their directors, trustees, officers, agents, or employees assume any responsibility for such property.
 Exhibitors may escort their goods and merchandise from the receiving point at the Convention Center to their exhibition space.
 However, the above-mentioned parties do not guarantee against any kind of damage or loss.

 Attendance After Show Hours.
 To ensure maximum security for the open exhibits and merchandise, after-hours work and/or entertainment will not be permitted in the Solutions Marketplace.
 All Exhibitors must leave the Solutions Marketplace when the show closes each day.